ashutosh-rath02/urlshortener/client/README.md

 # URL Shortener - Next.js Client

 A modern, responsive web application for shortening URLs built with Next.js, TypeScript, and Tailwind CSS.
+This frontend integrates with a Node.js backend API that implements Clean Architecture principles.

 ## Features